chittyapps/chittytrust/replit.md

   - Reward system integration
   - User dashboard with personal metrics
 - **Sample data system**: Auto-populated with realistic demonstration data including users, requests, and 30-day trust histories

-The system is now a fully functional verification marketplace with authentic trust tracking capabilities, ready for production deployment with Clerk authentication integration.